wandji20/Culture-Educate/README.md

 ## About

-Culture-Educate is a rails App built on the bases of Ruby on Rails Evaluation in Microverse school for remote developers.
+Culture-Educate is a rails App built on the basis of Ruby on Rails Evaluation in Microverse school for remote developers.
 When signed_in on Culture-Educate, the user can see all created articles classified by categories.
-Also the signed_in user can create an article, upvote and downvote a voted article.
+Also, the signed_in user can create an article, upvote, and downvote a voted article

 ## Live Link